 I have to admit that I started running out of juicy ideas somewhere around day two.
 It wasn’t pretty.
 But I’d told my dog I’d do it and may have mentioned it to the wife, so I was being held accountable for my output.

-There are so many resources for musicians it would have been a fools’ errand to do this challenge without using at least some of them.
-These resources go beyond YouTube tutorials or written blogs like the ones here on eMastered.
+There are so many resources for artists it would have been a fools’ errand to do this challenge without using at least some of them.
+These resources go beyond video tutorials on YouTube, or written blogs like the ones here on eMastered.
 I’m talking about finding inspiration in anything and everything.
 And that’s what I did.

 Heard a song you absolutely love?
 Try and recreate it.
 I decided to reverse engineer a track (Met Him Last Night) to see what was under the hood.
 I looked online for a remake template of the tune and found this website that offers cover song templates with full vocals.
 I really got to see how the sausage was made.